MahmoudAbuzeed/source-repo/README.md

 This setup allows you to notify multiple repositories when a workflow completes in the source repository, using the `repository_dispatch` event and GitHub Actions.
 This approach is scalable and can be easily extended by adding more target repositories in the source workflow.

-Feel free to customize this further based on your specific use case.
+Feel free to customize this further based on your specific use case